 As a result, Google has applied a manual spam action to the affected portions of your site.
 Actions that affect your whole site are listed under Site-wide matches.
 Actions that affect only part of your site and/or some incoming links to your site are listed under Partial matches.

-Next, follow the steps below to identify and correct the violation(s) on your site:
+Review Google’s Webmaster Guidelines on user-generated spam, then follow these steps to identify and correct the violation(s) on your site:

 - Posts or profiles that look like advertisements

 - Posts or profiles with out-of-context or off-topic links